 Treads-on-Ferns made a hissing sound.
 “Thanks.
 I want to get some jewelry for my crest,” she said, and pointed at the little spikes growing from the sides of her head.
 “But money is short.
 What sort of jewelry do you think is best for me?”

 Quinn had thought of a lot of different fashion possibilities, like the best color for winter wear in each province of the Empire, even though she’d only been to three (and hadn’t seen much of Skyrim).
-But she’d never thought about Argonian crests.
+She’d never thought about Argonian crests.

 But wait.
 She looked up and down at Treads-on-Ferns.
 Her scales were a brilliant green, almost like emeralds, except on some parts around her neck and forearms where the scales were this amazing cobalt blue.
 It must be nice to have skin—er, scales—that coordinated so naturally.
 Something of a similar color might work.